Scotland at the 2006 Commonwealth Games

+Scotland competed at the 2006 Commonwealth Games in Melbourne, Australia, from 15 to 26 March 2006.

-The Commonwealth Games Council for Scotland announced on 3 November 2005 that Scotland would be sending 166 athletes (104 men and 62 women) to compete in the 2006 Commonwealth Games in Melbourne, supported by 70 officials.
-This is a smaller team than the country fielded at the 2002 Commonwealth Games in Manchester, England, when Scotland sent 207 athletes and 85 officials, winning 6 Gold, 8 Silver and 16 Bronze medals.
+The Commonwealth Games Council for Scotland announced on 3 November 2005 that Scotland would be sending 166 athletes (104 men and 62 women) to compete in the Games in Melbourne, supported by 70 officials.
+This was a smaller team than the country fielded at the 2002 Commonwealth Games in Manchester, England, when Scotland sent 207 athletes and 85 officials.

-The main team's departure was on 28 February 2006 from Glasgow Airport flying with Emirates Airlines, one of the team's main sponsors.
-Other sources of financial support are the Clydesdale Bank, sportscotland, the Commonwealth Games Endowment fund, and the Scottish general public.
+The main team departed on 28 February 2006 from Glasgow Airport; they flew on Emirates, one of the team's main sponsors.
+Other sources of financial support included Clydesdale Bank, sportscotland, the Commonwealth Games Endowment fund, and the Scottish general public.

-Scotland had been adversely affected by the withdrawal of judo from the 2006 programme, where it had won many medals in previous games.

-Despite the withdrawal of judo the team had a hugely successful games and brought back its highest medal total ever.

-The team was sponsored by the Clydesdale Bank.
+Despite the withdrawal of judo (an event where Scotland had won many previous medals) from the programme in 2006, the team proved greatly successful.
+Scotland achieved what was at that time its highest Gold medal total, a record it would later break in the 2014 Commonwealth Games.
+The team won 11 gold medals, 7 silver medals and 11 bronze medals.